Sekar Ayyanthole

-Sekar Ayyanthole (born 1954) is a painter, art teacher and former president of Kerala Chithrakala Parishath.
+Sekar Ayyanthole (1954 – 7 February 2026) was a painter, art teacher, and former president of Kerala Chithrakala Parishath.

 Birth

-Born in Ayyanthole, Thrissur, Kerala, South India in 1954.
+Ayyanthole was born in Ayyanthole, Thrissur, Kerala, South India in 1954.

 Education

-Diploma in drawing and painting GOI (Govt.
-Occupational Institute - now College of Fine Arts, Thrissur 1975.
+He earned a diploma in drawing and painting GOI (Government Occupational Institute - now College of Fine Arts, Thrissur in 1975.

 Employment

-Worked in Govt.
-Occupational Institute, Thrissur as an Art Instructor in 1976 for less than a year.
-Worked in Kerala Govt.
-Education Department as an Art Teacher from 1978 to 2006.
+Ayyanthole worked in the Government Occupational Institute, Thrissur as an Art Instructor for less than a year in 1976.
+From 1978 to 2006, he worked in Kerala Government Education Department as an art teacher.